-- 2.06 All in-year transfers must be approved by the Council, who will endeavour to determine each application within 15 school days (or 28 calendar days, if sooner) from the date the application is received, although this is not guaranteed and at busy times may be delayed.
-The outcome of each application is issued to the applicant as soon as it has been determined. - 2.07 Applications are processed in accordance with this admissions policy and priority will be given to those who are seeking a place during the current term.
+2.06 All in-year transfers must be approved by the Council, who will endeavour to make a decision within 15 school days (or 28 calendar days, if sooner) from the date the application is received, although this is not guaranteed and at busy times may be delayed.
+The outcome of each application is issued to the applicant as soon as it has been determined.

+2.07 Applications are processed in accordance with this admissions policy and priority will be given to those who are seeking a place during the current term.
 Where an application is to be made some time in advance of the required start date, the Council will hold open the place for no more than one school term.

 Apply within Start by

-Autumn Term Ist week of Spring Term
+Autumn Term 1 st week of Spring Term

-Spring Term Ist week of Summer Term
+Spring Term 1st week of Summer Term

-Summer Term Ist week of Autumn Term
+Summer Term 1st week of Autumn Term

-- 2.08 The Council will try to comply with parental preference.
-However, if the admission number of the relevant year group at the chosen school has already been reached, the transfer request will be refused (see paragraph 3.29-3.30 for exceptions) and applicants advised of their right to appeal against the Council's decision (see paragraph 3.07-3.21 for details).
+2.08 The Council will try to comply with parental preference.
+However, if the admission number of the relevant year group at the chosen school has already been reached, the transfer request will be refused (see paragraph 3.26-3.27 for exceptions) and applicants advised of their right to appeal against the Council's decision (see paragraph 3.04-3.18 for details).
 There is no right of appeal against the refusal of a nursery place.
-The child's name will automatically be placed on the waiting list of any school preference that is refused (see paragraph 3.76-3.83). - 2.09 Within the remit of the School Admissions Policy the Council operates a Fair Access Protocol (FAP) for admitting the most vulnerable children and those with challenging behaviour effectively, outside the normal admissions round.
-Contact school.admissions@newport.gov.uk for further information on this protocol.
+The child's name will automatically be placed on the waiting list of any school preference that is refused (see paragraph 3.71-3.78).